williamzhangNU/VAGEN/README.md

 ## Overview
-This repo aims for Multi-turn Reinforcemnet for Vision Language Models.
+This repo aims for Multi-turn Reinforcement Learning for Vision Language Models.

 ## Installation